Skip to main content

 3. Disrupted Feedback Loops ∞ The entire hormonal symphony is interconnected.
 Fluctuating estrogen and declining progesterone send confusing signals back to the hypothalamus and pituitary, which can alter the baseline secretion of ACTH and cortisol, leading to an unpredictable and often elevated stress response.

-This recalibration of the is a core feature of the perimenopausal experience.
+This recalibration of the HPA axis is a core feature of the perimenopausal experience.
 Optimizing progesterone levels with OMP helps to reinstate the inhibitory tone on the HPA axis, normalize cortisol reactivity, and restore a sense of emotional and physiological resilience.
 This makes progesterone therapy a foundational treatment for addressing the stress-related symptoms of this transition.

 Table 2 ∞ Interplay of Key Hormones in Perimenopausal Neuroendocrine Function